Raspberry White Chocolate Cheesecake is really simple to make and the results are decadent! Make this for a special treat and everyone will enjoy it!

 First of all, if a cheesecake cracks, it’s not the end of the world and it will still taste every bit as good as an uncracked cheesecake.
 If you are embarrassed by the crack, just cover the top with raspberries or whatever you please.

 Moisture in the oven is the key.
+I am giving you some tips, and the pans I used are highlighted and clickable.
 So, I nestled my cheesecake pan inside of a bigger pan and then placed that in a big roasting pan of water.
 This keeps any cheesecake grease from dripping in your oven, and it keeps it moist and eliminates cracking.
 There, now you are worthy of the cheesecake society!

 Another tips is to have all of your ingredients at room temperature.